Here you’ll find all the information about the City Pass.

-With the City of Eberswalde’s Social Guide, we are providing you with a reference work designed to help you find the right organisations and authorities to answer your questions on social issues.
+With the City of Eberswalde’s Social Guide, we are providing you with a reference work designed to help you find the right organisations and authorities to address your queries on social issues.
 Four areas are covered here:

 We are initially publishing the first chapter, ‘Life, Housing and Work’.
 The remaining chapters will be added and incorporated gradually.
 The Social Guide does not claim to be exhaustive.
-The town of Eberswalde endeavours to keep the guide up to date and welcomes feedback and corrections from experts in the field.
+The town of Eberswalde endeavours to keep the guide up to date and welcomes feedback and corrections from experts.
 Once the initial version is complete, the Eberswalde Social Guide will also be available in print.

 If you have any comments or suggestions, please contact: